A composition of simplified physics-based model with neural operator for trajectory-level seismic response predictions of structural systems: Numerical investigations

 Table~\ref{Tab_result_BW} presents the RMSE and relative $\mathcal{L}^2$ error for all discussed neural operator models, with metrics averaged over 10 independent runs with different random seed.
 For the refined models, error metrics by mean predictions are reported.
 The results indicate that all C-PhysFNO variants consistently outperform the standard FNO, with the ELS-based model achieving the highest accuracy among the inspected coarse-graining strategies.
 Postprocessing via linear regression further refines the predictions, yielding modest yet consistent improvements across all C-PhysFNO variants.

-Figure~\ref{Fig_BW_Peak} shows the estimated probability distribution of peak displacement during the response time window for the top story, evaluated across the test set.
+Figure~\ref{Fig_BW_Peak} presents a scatter plot and probability distribution of the top-story peak displacement during the response time window, evaluated across the test set.
 C-PhysFNO and its refinement more accurately match the ground truth distribution compared to standard FNO.
 Nonetheless, notable discrepancies remain in capturing extreme values.
+This limitation is partly attributed to the nature of the model, which is trained to predict time-domain response trajectories rather than directly estimating peak values.
+In this example, the broadband excitation introduces high-frequency components and non-stationary behavior, making peak response estimation particularly challenging.
+Moreover, small misalignments in predicted trajectories can lead to amplified discrepancies in peak statistics.
 These observations suggest that future research incorporating Bayesian neural operators~\cite{bulte2025probabilistic} with active learning could offer improved tail behavior modeling and rare events.